 - Si 31.
 Number of Kingston's plans and strategies which the Registered Aboriginal Party, the Bunurong Land Council, is consulted on - Si 32.
 Number of Council buildings displaying Aboriginal cultural acknowledgment - Si 33.
-Number of female sporting teams registered at Kingston's sporting clubs - Si 34.
+Percentage of female sporting teams registered at Kingston's sporting clubs - Si 34.
 Percentage of Kingston's sporting facilities that are female friendly - Si 35.
 Number of new Citizenship requests met at Council-run ceremonies - Si 36.
 Active library borrowers in municipality - Si 37.
 Number of carers and children attending story times - Si 38.
 Recently purchased library collection (% of collection purchased within last 5 years) - Si 39.
 Number of hours provided by the home maintenance and modifications service - Si 40.
 Percentage of Council buildings compliant with Disability (Access to Premises - Buildings) Standards 2010 - Si 41.
-Hours of domestic, personal and social support care delivered - Si 42.
+Hours of domestic, personal, respite and social support care delivered to people who are older and/or have a disability - Si 42.
 Number of immunisations administered by Council - Si 43.
 Participation in Learn to Swim programs - Si 44.
 Participation in the MCH service - Si 45.
 Participation in the MCH service by Aboriginal children - Si 46.
 Utilisation of aquatic facilities - Si 47.
 Satisfaction with Kingston's family support programs - Si 48.
 Satisfaction with Kingston's youth services support & counselling - Si 49.
-Percentage of Kingston website pages that are Web Content Accessibility Guidelines (WCAG) 2.1 - AA standard accessible
+Percentage of Kingston website pages that are Web Content Accessibility Guidelines (WCAG) 2.1 - AA standard accessible - Si 50.
+Number of female participants utilising Kingston allocated sporting facilities